ikehirzel/cxx-utils/README.md

-Varlib
+Objlib
 ==============
 Universal primitive container for C++.
-It works similar to var in JavaScript
+It works similar to JavaScript objects.